Shwabbaa/cryptopack-docs/docs/source/getting_started.rst

 #.
 Find the item you want (in this case, it's the Meteor Client sword in :doc:`items`)
 #.
 Look at the text pattern to figure out what to name:

-   * "Name: "Meteor Tool", Text: "meteor" ID: meteor_sword"
+   * "Name: "Meteor Tool", Text: "meteor", ID: meteor_sword, Items:"All Tools and Weapons""

    * We are looking for the Text field, so we will rename our item to something containing Meteor (case insensitive, can contain formatting like colours)